Explore

 Overview

-We are a small company of only two Geologists that have the drive and inspiration to teach Hawaii's geological past along with all the other forms of this islands beauty.
+We are a small company started by two Geologists that have the drive and inspiration to teach Hawaii's geological past along with all the other forms of this islands beauty.
 We have included David to the team, a guide of almost ten years on the big island, who has a wide breadth of knowledge and passion about all aspects of this island.

 City: Big Island of Hawaii